 The duties of a mathematician may vary depending on their field of work.
 However, they typically develop new mathematical theories, concepts, and rules in areas like geometry and algebra.
 They use these theories to solve problems in the sciences, business, and engineering and healthcare fields.

-A mathematician makes use of mathematical models and formulas to prove or disprove theories, analyze every sort of data by developing statistical or mathematical models, and interpret data and report conclusions drawn from their analysis.
+A mathematician makes use of mathematical models and formulas to prove or disprove theories.
+Also, he/she analyzes every sort of data by developing statistical or mathematical models, interpret data, and report conclusions drawn from his/her analysis.
 A mathematician uses data analysis to support and improve business decisions.
 He or she maintains their knowledge of current trends by attending professional conferences, reading professional journals, and talking with other mathematicians.